 '''

 [XmlTransformation]

-Sections=XmlTransform1, XmlTransform2
+Sections=XmlTransform1,XmlTransform2

 '''

+'''

 [XmlTransform1]

 ValidationSchema=schema1.xsd

 TransformationStylesheet=transform1.xslt

+'''

+'''

 [XmlTransform2]

 TransformationStylesheet=transform2.xslt

+'''

 In this example, any XML file that matches schema1.xsd is transformed by transform1.xslt.
-These files are then parsed.
 The parameter ValidationSchema is not set in the section XmlTransform2, so any files that do not match schema1.xsd are transformed by transform2.xslt.